nvim-telescope/telescope-frecency.nvim/README.md

 <img src="https://raw.githubusercontent.com/sunjon/images/master/frecency_workspace_folders.gif" alt="screenshot" width="800"/>

-The _Workspace filter_ feature enables you to select from user defined _filter tags_ that map to a directory or collection of directories.
+The workspace filter feature enables you to select from user defined _filter tags_ that map to a directory or collection of directories.
 Filters are applied by entering `:workspace_tag:` anywhere in the query.
 Filter name completion is available by pressing `<Tab>` after the first `:` character.